We need to save more money, people. Period.

 If you’re choosing not to pay yourself first, your budget is simply upside down.
 Turn it around and pay yourself 15 percent before you get to the stuff.
 You will notice you may not be able to afford the new car, the $400/month in dining out, and the designer bag.
 Pay yourself first anyway.

 The reason you do this is because you are much more valuable than stuff.
 Still not convinced?
 Then understand the opportunity cost of investing only 10 percent of your income.
-Do that, and the above scenario (even with an average 8% annual return) leaves you with $632k at retirement—more than $300K less.
-You can stuff your life with stuff and retire with wealth.
-You’ll just have a lot less of it.
+Do that, and the above scenario (even with an average 8 percent annual return) leaves you with $632,000 at retirement—more than $300,000 less.

 Some of you reading this are probably in your early 20s and thinking—holy crap, I am going to be rich!
 Some of you are later in life and thinking—oh crap, I’m screwed.
 Don’t give up.
 It is not too late to start if you still have a heart beat.
 (It’s just a lot easier and a lot less effort if you start sooner.)